 There are plenty of ineffective solutions to issues already present in the market, so compare your business idea to what is already in the market.
-Your product or service just needs to be able to do better then your main competitors.
+Your product or service just needs to be able to do better than your main competitors.
 You do not have to reinvent the wheel, just make the wheel turn smoother.
-This could even look like undercutting competition with the promise of similar, if not better quality.
+This could even look like undercutting the competition with the promise of similar if not better quality.
 Many companies have employed this strategy and if they have the right margins, they make waves in their industries.

 If your business idea is more focused on the business-to-business market, focus on demonstrating value.
-This way, after many members of that organization have heard your pitch, they can all see the immediate benefit.
+This way, after many members of that organization, have heard your pitch, they can all see the immediate benefit.
 It might also be smart to practice this pitch in front of a variety of different organizations first.
 This way you can better understand how your ideas that seek to solve a business problem in a new way might be read by that kind of demographic.

 Do you have a Head Start?